-For Traditional Craft Apprenticeships, you must be at least 16 years of age and have a minimum of grade D in any five subjects in the Junior Certificate or equivalent, including maths.
+For Traditional Craft Apprenticeships, you must be at least 16 years of age and have a minimum of grade D in any five subjects in the Junior Certificate or equivalent, including Maths.

 BECOMING AN APPRENTICE

 CMETB is responsible for Registering Employers and Apprentices in counties Cavan and Monaghan.
-(You can check if your prospective employer is registered by contacting Apprenticeship Services, FET Campus, Cavan.
+(You can check if your prospective employer is registered by contacting Apprenticeship Services, FET Campus, Cavan).